JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 DISCLAMER
 ---------

 NO WARRANTY OF ANY KIND!
 USE THIS SOFTWARES AND INFORMATIONS AT YOUR OWN RISK!
+READ DISCLAMER.TXT!
-READ DISCLAMER, License: GNU General Public License v2
+License: GNU General Public License v3